EAN Check.comEAN Check.com

 About Barcodes

+A barcode is the small image of bars or lines and spaces that is seen on retail items and products.
 A barcode is used to identify a particular product number, person, or location.
 The code uses a sequence of vertical bars and spaces to represent numbers and symbols.

 A barcode symbol typically consists of five parts: a quiet (or empty) zone, a start character, data characters, a stop character and finally another quiet zone.